Site Overlay

 2. Certification: After completing the degree, you must meet eligibility requirements to take a national certification exam offered by organizations like the American Nurses Credentialing Center (ANCC).

-3. Clinical Experience: Most programs require a minimum of one year of recent, relevant experience as a registered nurse.
+3. Clinical Experience: Most programs require at least 1 year of recent, relevant experience as a registered nurse.

 Perinatal Nurse Practitioner Career Opportunities